The Amazing Mahonia Evergreen, Also Known as Oregon Grape Holly

 Fragrant Yellow Flowers in Late Winter!

-I live in the Piedmont area of North Carolina, in grow zone 7b.
-I was outdoors, enjoying some unusually mild weather at the start of February when this amazing scent got my attention.
+I live in the Central Piedmont area of the Carolinas, in grow zone 7b.
+I was outdoors, enjoying some unusually mild weather at the end of February when this amazing scent got my attention.
 The aroma reminded me of Lily of the Nile.

 Toward the back of my yard, I have 5 Leatherleaf Mahonia shrubs (Mahonia Japonica Bealei).
-Their lemon-yellow clusters of bell-shaped flowers were opening.
+Also known as Oregon Grape Holly shrubs, Their lemon-yellow clusters of bell-shaped flowers were opening.
 The first sign of spring!
 The scent was truly wonderful.

 I might try to get a sprig or 2 to bring indoors to put in a vase but right now there are too many pollinators (bees) going after the nectar.
 I don’t want to disturb them.
 I’ve posted a few pictures below.